onlyann/jwt-sample/README.md

 It is recommended to have automatic rotation of keys.
 This is supported by the underlying ASP.NET Core API but is not exposed in this sample app.
-If the application is hosted on Azure, [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis) can help to manage the keys.
+If the application is hosted on Azure, [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis) can help managing the keys.

 A common use case for JWT is to have an *Auth* API that issues access tokens.
 This *Auth* API would accept credentials, third-party social logins, api keys, ...